 The second step lasts much longer.
 Individuals who do not need to lose much weight can skip the first step and go directly to the second level.
 Here you can eat everything allowed in the first step and “good” carbohydrates like whole grain bread, brown rice, whole wheat pasta, fruits, vegetables, sweet potatoes and green beans.
 It is emphasized that you eat healthy desserts and snacks of all kinds, even dark chocolate.

-The third step .
+The third step.
 Here South Beach has become a lifestyle.
-You go to this level when you reach your goal in terms of body weight.
+You go to this level when you reach your goal regarding body weight.

 What’s the Difference Between South Beach and Atkins?

 What Atkins and South Beach have in common is that carbohydrate consumption is kept to a minimum.
 However, Atkins is much stricter when it comes to quantities of carbohydrates, while South Beach puts more emphasis on choosing “good” carbs with low GI rather than “bad carbs” with a high GI.
 Both of these diets warn against trans fats.